valart/Dictionary/README.md

 If for example a word has been added from English to Estonian, then it will also be added to the Estonian-English dictionary.

 For design, I used a ready-made layout material design component framework **Vuetify**.
-But the beauty is that the application is responsive. which means that it can be used on the phone, while the aesthetics do not disappear.
+But the beauty is that the application is responsive, which means that it can be used on the phone, while the aesthetics do not disappear.

 **LET'S LOOK AT THE APPLICATION!**